geo-mac/marp/marp_projects/vault/MDG conference 2023/mdg-paper-2.md

 Concept of 'authority of assertion' exists but an under-research area; no definitions

-- *[authority](https://dictionary.cambridge.org/dictionary/english/authority)* = "official permission or the legal right to do something" [Cambridge Dictionary def]
+- **[authority](https://dictionary.cambridge.org/dictionary/english/authority)** = *"official permission or the legal right to do something"*- [Cambridge Dictionary](https://dictionary.cambridge.org/)

-- *[assertion](https://dictionary.cambridge.org/dictionary/english/assertion)* = "a statement that you strongly believe is true" [Cambridge Dictionary]
+- **[assertion](https://dictionary.cambridge.org/dictionary/english/assertion)** = *"a statement that you strongly believe is true"* - [Cambridge Dictionary](https://dictionary.cambridge.org/)

 **Ergo, could we propose the following:**

-*The extent to which there exists a right to make metadata statements about objects and their relations, such that these statements are reliable, verifiable, and true*
+*"The extent to which there exists a right to make metadata statements about objects and their relations, such that these statements are reliable, verifiable, and true"*

 ---
 # The 'bread crumbs' and authority of assertion